arangodb/docs/3.6/architecture-replication.md

 In addition to the `replicationFactor` there is a `writeConcern` that specifies the lowest number of in-sync followers.
-Specifying the write concern with a value greater than _1_  locks down a collection for writing as soon as we have lost too many followers.
+Specifying the write concern with a value greater than _1_ locks down a collection's leader shards for writing as soon as too many followers were lost.

 Asynchronous replication
 ------------------------